Governance statement

 - Paraparaumu

-Although we completed a comprehensive representation review in 2021 (with the next one not due until 2027), Council's decision to introduce a Māori ward meant another review was required to make sure the new Māori ward would be in place in time for the 2025 elections.
+Although we completed a comprehensive representation review in 2021 (which meant by law the next one was not due until 2027), Council's decision in 2023 to introduce a Māori ward meant another review was required to make sure the new Māori ward would be in place in time for the 2025 elections.

 How the electoral system works and how it can be changed

 Voting is one way you can have your say in how our district runs.
 Elections of local authorities are held once every three years.
-Our next elections will be held in October 2025 to elect our mayor, councillors and community board members.
+Our next election will be held in October 2028 to elect our mayor, councillors and community board members.
 All elections are currently held by postal voting.

 Elected members and their roles